 - Discover a cluster, either automatically or manually.

 - Monitor the cluster.

 - Configure the cluster to receive alerts.

 - Generate various reports on the cluster and its components.

+- Perform File SRM-related tasks.

 - Run commands remotely.

-Unsupported tasks for cluster monitoring in Operations Manager (clustered environments only)
+Unsupported tasks for cluster monitoring in Operations Manager (Cluster-Mode only)

-You cannot perform certain monitoring tasks related to a cluster due to lack of support for certain APIs, SNMP objects, and interfaces in clustered Data ONTAP systems.
+You cannot perform certain monitoring tasks related to a cluster due to the lack of support for certain APIs, SNMP objects, and interfaces in Cluster-Mode systems.